-Federal Aviation Administration U.S. Postal Service Federal Communications Commission Veterans Affairs c.
-The Aeronautical Assignment Group (AAG) of the FAS, chaired by the Federal Aviation Administration, is responsible for engineering AAG frequency assignments and determining whether or not applications for frequency assignment action in the following designated bands of primary concern to the aeronautical mobile and aeronautical radionavigation services should be approved by NTIA.
+Federal Aviation Administration United States Postal Service

+Federal Communications Commission Veterans Affairs

+d.
+The Aeronautical Advisory Group (AAG) of the FAS, chaired by the Federal Aviation Administration (FAA), is responsible for engineering AAG frequency assignments and determining whether or not applications for frequency assignment action in the following designated bands of primary concern to the aeronautical mobile and aeronautical radionavigation services should be approved by NTIA.